-Veeam Backup Enterprise Manager allows users with local administrative rights for infrastructure VMs to browse, search and restore guest OS files within restore points of the those VMs.
+Veeam Backup Enterprise Manager allows users with local administrative rights for infrastructure machines to browse, search and restore guest OS files within restore points of those machines.
 This capability is supported by Veeam’s runtime process which performs guest system indexing and also identifies local administrative accounts.

 This functionality is supported in Veeam Backup & Replication Enterprise Plus edition.
 Guest OS files restore from storage snapshots is not supported by Veeam Backup Enterprise Manager.
 You can use Veeam Backup & Replication management console instead.